 If you’re someone who loves to talk but hates to get out of bed, you could get trained for post-abortion counseling.
-Exhale does trainings in San Francisco.
+(17) does trainings in San Francisco.
 (22) does them twice a year in Bloomington, Indiana.

 A lot of pro-choice organizations will ask you to become a member, aka support them with an annual or monthly donation.
 But shoot them an email and let them know what else you can offer.
 For example, *I noticed your social media accounts haven* *’* *t been active since 2013, can I help with that?* or *Are you planning to participate in any protests soon?* *I can draw really well and I* *’* *d be happy to come in and make a bunch of signs.* This works particularly well with smaller, local organizations.

-Abortion Care Network has a running list of independent abortion providers.
+Abortion Care Network has a (14) of independent abortion providers.
 If there’s one in your area, reach out directly to see if they need volunteer child care, escorts, or help with fund-raising.
-When you’re looking for somewhere to volunteer, watch out for crisis pregnancy centers.
+When you’re looking for somewhere to volunteer, watch out for (23).
 These “mimic clinics” masquerade as real health centers, but instead of providing women with options they try to force them to carry a pregnancy to term.
 Gross.